 When R=1 and F=0, the FEC packet is a retransmission of a single source packet.
 Note that the layout of this retransmission packet is different from other FEC repair packets.
 The sequence number (SN base_i) replaces the length recovery in the FEC header, since the length is already known for a single packet.
 There are no L, D or Mask fields, since only a single packet is retransmitted, identified by the sequence number in the FEC header.
 The source packet SSRC is included in the FEC header for retransmissions, not in the RTP header CSRC list as in the FEC header variants with R=0.
-Note that the retransmission packet corresponds only to a single source SSRC.
+When performing retransmissions of single source packets, a unique repair packet stream (SSRC) MUST be used for each source packet stream (SSRC) to enable efficient handling after the first initial repair packet on each SSRC.